RidaNaz/Next.js/step02_directories-&-structure/README.md

 # Creating directories
 Next.js uses file-system routing, which means the routes in your application are determined by how you structure your files.
+In Next.js 14, you have two primary options for structuring your application's routes and components:

 ## The app directory
 App router allows you to use React's latest features and is an evolution of the Pages Router.